codeaffen/codeaffen.org/_posts/2023-09-03-phpipam-announcement-1.7.0 .md

 We are proud to announce the release of version 1.7.0 of phpipam-ansible-modules.

-This release contains one new modules, a bug fixe and few enhencements.
+This release contains one new module, a bugfix and a few enhencements.
 We also add some new tests to improve the test coverage.

 ## Bugfixes